$455 of free accessories with every mattress purchase

-Lastly, be sure to check the weight of any mattress you plan to buy – especially if that bed comes from a bed-in-a-box brand.
+Lastly, be sure to check the weight of any mattress you plan to buy – especially if that bed comes from a mattress-in-a-box brand.
 These mattresses are delivered directly to your doorstep, meaning you’ll need to carry it to the room of your choice without professional assistance.

 Weights, heights, and size options for all Puffy and Casper models are listed in the tables below.

 As you can tell from the tables above, Casper mattress vs. Puffy mattress options are very similar in terms of weight, height, and available sizes.
 All Puffy and Casper models can be purchased in each of the six standard sizes, making them suitable for one person or multiple sleepers.
 By and large, all-foam mattresses are also fairly light while hybrids tend to be heavier.
 Still, you may want to elicit help from a roommate, friend, or family member when carrying any of these beds.